tsrisombut-create/RAMAEyeShift/README.md

 - Email: [tsrisombut@gmail.com](mailto:tsrisombut@gmail.com)

 ---
-*Built for the Department of Ophthalmology, Ramathibodi Hospital.*
+*Built for the Department of Ophthalmology, Faculty of Medicine, Ramathibodi Hospital.*